KeigoAlexTanaka/ruby-rails-auth-bcrypt/README.md

 Created database 'my-rails-auth-project_test'
 ```

-Open the project in the current directory using your text editor (in this case it's Sublime Text):
+Open the project in the current directory using your text editor:

 ```
 $ subl .